About the Study

 - Proposing improvements in the transition from care

 202 young people took part in the first Wave of the study.
 The study is still open to young people who haven’t previously participated in Beyond 18 if they:

 - Are aged 18-21 years now, in 2017

 - Have spent time in foster care, lead tenant, residential care, kinship care or permanent care in Victoria

 Out-of-home care caseworkers and carers are also encouraged to complete their own online survey about the experience of young people leaving care.

 Recruitment to the Beyond 18 study began in 2015.
 The study will follow this first group of young people over three years to understand how their experiences and outcomes change over time.
-The first wave of data collection ended in June 2016 and Wave 2 ends in June 2017.
+The first wave of data collection ended in June 2016 and Wave 2 ended in July 2017.
 New participants can enter the study at any time up until the end of 2017.
 The study ends in mid 2018.

 The Beyond 18 study methodology involves three strands of information (data) collection.

 The young people’s survey has been undertaken with a sample of approximately 200 young people in 2015-16 during their transition from care.
 New participants have been invited with each wave of the study.
 Some participants will have completed up to three online surveys between 2015 and 2018 (i.e. three ‘waves’ of data collection).
 Other young people may complete two surveys or just one.
 Information collected in these waves will provide insights on the pathways and experiences of these young people over time.
 There are two main parts to the survey.